Margaret River Airport

 Margaret River Airport (IATA: MQZ, ICAO: YMGT) is located in Bramley near Margaret River, Western Australia.
 It was established in 1981 and sealed in 1999.

 The airport is used by the Royal Flying Doctor Service and private charter flights.
-Largely government-subsidised flights from Perth to this airport via Busselton, which were operated by Maroomba Airlines and Skippers Aviation, ran from 1999 to 2001.
+Largely government-subsidised flights from Perth to this airport via Busselton, which were operated by Maroomba Airlines and Skippers Aviation, operated from 1999 until 2001.

 Access is via Bussell Highway and Perimeter Road via Airport Access Road.